-Although now retired from trading–there are tremendous lessons to be learned from Henry.
+Note: There are tremendous lessons to be learned from Henry’s trading.